-Caitlin Bergstein, a Boston-based matchmaker with Three Day Rule, how someone relaxes or re-energizes, especially during the weekend, means a lot more than you might think.
+Caitlin Bergstein, a Boston-based matchmaker at Three Day Rule, how someone relaxes or re-energizes may mean a lot more than you’d think.

 "Based on how someone likes to spend their weekend, I mentally put people into two different categories: 'activities person' or 'homebody,'" she tells Bustle.
 An “activities person” is someone who likes to spend their free time out and about, exploring or doing new things.
-The "homebody" prefers to spend their weekends in, watching movies or binging a new Netflix series.
+On the flip side, a "homebody" prefers to spend their weekends in, marathon-watching a Netflix series.

-If one person likes being out, while the other likes staying in, Bergstein says it's highly unlikely that a relationship will be successful.
+If one person likes being out and about, while the other likes staying in, Bergstein says it's highly unlikely that a relationship will be successful.
 "While it can seem appealing at first, as the relationship goes on, the homebody will become frustrated that their partner always has to be on the go and can never just relax," she says.
 And vice versa.

 According to Bergstein, intelligence can be defined as anything from a general curiosity or interest in learning, to a desire to better oneself, to the level of education you plan to pursue.
 And it can all play into compatibility.